 This configuration can be very useful, for example, if you would like to distribute the read load of your application across multiple databases.
-In addition, this feature can be used for carrying out a one-time synchronization of a database, either within REP or external to REP, to another database in RP.
+In addition, this feature can be used for carrying out a one-time synchronization of a database, either within Redise Pack or external to Redise Pack, to another database.

 The Replica of is defined in the context of the destination database by specifying the source databases.